-I think they have a better chance of doing it than most, said Jankovskis, who added that McDonald's also works closely with its suppliers and is capable of also containing some cost increases that way.
+I think they have a better chance of doing it than most, said Jankovskis, adding that McDonald's also works closely with its suppliers and is capable of containing some cost increases that way.

 They can balance those two out, Jankovskis said.

-(Editing by Derek Caney and Lisa Von Ahn)
+(Editing by Derek Caney, Lisa Von Ahn and John Wallace)